Bayview Bog Project

 History of the Bog

 Bayview Bogs in West Yarmouth was used for growing cranberries from the late 1800s until the late 1990s.
-The bog was originally owned and operated by the A.D.
+The bogs were originally owned and operated by the A.D.
 Makepeace Company, based in Wareham, one of the world’s largest cranberry growers and largest private property owners in eastern Massachusetts.
 They have been growing cranberries since the 1800s, and today, continue to operate several bogs in the state.
 The company was a founding member of the Ocean Spray Cooperative and became its largest grower-owner.

 In the years since, the area has become overgrown with invasive vegetation that has prevented public use and attracted unwanted activity.